StructuralAnalysisFormat/StructuralAnalysisFormat-Doc/docs/results/resultinternalforce2dedge.md

 **Internal force on 2D edge**

 Internal forces on edge of 2D member.
+The coordinate system of the results is the coordinate system of the member the resluts belong to.

 ```{image} ../.gitbook/assets/48_resultinternalforce2dedge_1.gif
 :width: 400px